riceissa/breathing/doc.md

 ## Questionnaire

+(I would eventually like to build this questionnaire up into a thing someone with air hunger can use to figure out which type of air hunger they have, and from there, figure out which practices would help them the most.
+But that's not what I have here, for now.
+For now, this is just some brainstorming.)

 - Straining for air clears air hunger?
 Yes/No/Helps but doesn't eliminate air hunger
 - Nose feels blocked or there is a feeling of resistance in the nose?
 Yes/No
 - Happens as one is falling asleep?
 Yes, all the time/Yes, but not all the time/No